This really is the Best Ever Banana Bread! Moist, dense and full of banana flavor!

 Baking the perfect banana bread can actually be a little tricky, because it often over cooks on the outside before the dense banana and walnut-filled batter is cooked in the middle.
 This is especially true if you are using a darker metal bread pan or a glass loaf pan.

-So my husband Jack shares a method he learned a long time ago – and that is to line your bread pan with parchment paper.
-Not only does the parchment prevent the outer edge from getting too dark and overcooked, but it also makes it easier to remove the cooked banana bread from the pan!
+To solve that, my husband Jack shares a method he learned a long time ago – and that is to line your bread pan with parchment paper.
+Not only does the parchment prevent the outer edges from getting too dark and overcooked, but it also makes it easier to remove the cooked banana bread from the pan!